kpym/esplus/README.md

 It has three commands:
 - `template` that allows you to use [golang templates](https://pkg.go.dev/text/template) as espanso variables,
 - `run` that allows you to run a command without waiting for it to finish (returns empty string).
-- `clipin` that allows you to run a command with the clipboard content as input.
+- `clipin` that allows you to run a command or template with the clipboard content as input.

 ## Installation